Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 • The desired simplicity gives way to new complexity

 Fewer systems do not automatically mean less complexity.
-An overloaded system is often harder to manage than a clean separation between a core system and specialized business tools.
+An overloaded system is often more difficult to manage than a clean separation between a core system and specialized business tools.

 As long as experienced specialists fill in the gaps, the problem often remains hidden.
-It usually only becomes apparent during growth, personnel changes, or increasing demands.
+It usually only becomes apparent during periods of growth, staff turnover, or increasing demands.

 Typical risks include: